azomDev/PrivacyPin/README.md

 ## IMPORTANT

-This repository will be temporarily inactive for the next few months as I dedicate my efforts to the development of a robust security protocol.
-I anticipate resuming activity sometime in the summer.
+This project is currently in heavy development.
+I am now able to put more time than before, so I am currently working on having a MVP in 2025.

-However, I am very new to android developpement (I can't develop for ios) and things like secure storage and especially position updates is something I have a lot of trouble with.
+However, I am very new to android developpement and things like secure storage and especially position updates is something I have a lot of trouble with.
 If anyone knows a thing or two, don't hesitate to chat with me about it :)

-Update: The protocol is at it's first draft.
-I am going to show it to a few people around me for basic corrections before having a first draft posted here on github.

 ## Key Features